Three Ways Online Education Is Making Higher Education More Affordable

 One key reason online learning is making higher education more affordable is that it facilitates an earn-while-you-learn approach.
 In an era when student debt is at an an all-time high, this is especially critical.

 In 2017, the Board of Governors of the Federal Reserve published a report on the current state of student debt.
-Their 2016-2017 survey found that, of respondents who had completed at least some education beyond high school, 43 percent acquired at least some debt to finance their education, and 53 percent of those who completed at least a bachelor’s degree acquired at least some debt in the process.
-The mean level of reported debt was $32,731, but as expected, those with graduate degrees were especially likely to report owing money.
+Their 2016-2017 survey found that 50% percent of those who completed a BA also had accumulated some debt in the process.
+The average debt was approximately $32,000.
 While most of the debt is on student loans, the survey found that credit card debts and other types of debts were also being accrued to make ends meet while pursuing higher education.

 Online learning offers students the flexibility needed to more easily juggle work and higher education and avoid accruing high debt loads during their postsecondary education.

 While the bulk of one’s student debt usually reflects the high cost of tuition, especially at private universities, on average, students spend between $15,000 and $20,000 per year to live and eat on campus.
 Students who live at home, however, can also find themselves paying a high cost to commute to school throughout the week.
 Online degree programs eliminate the need to pay for on-campus or off-campus housing, campus meal plans, and/or travel.
 Over four years, this will result in a savings of $60,000 to $100,000.